-When notified of a rejection, the Seller must, within two business days, advise the Buyer as to which of the following procedures the Seller has decided upon:
+When notified of a claim/rejection, the Seller should advise the Buyer, within two business days, as to which of the following procedures the Seller has decided upon:

-- a.
-Agree with the Buyer to a compromise acceptance and settlement. - b.
+- Agree with the Buyer to a compromise acceptance and settlement. - b.
 Inspect the quality of the rejected material.
-The inspection and final disposition by the Seller shall take place within three business days of the notification.
+The inspection and final disposition by the Seller should take place within five business days of the notification.
 By mutual agreement, this time limit may be exceeded. - c.
-Order reshipment of the material. - d.
+Order repossession of the material (if applicable). - d.
 Request that the Buyer agree to submit the rejected shipment to arbitration.